 - Light exposure causes these images to fade faster than salt prints.
-These photos yellow, and blacks begin to take on a metallic sheen leaving an unsightly glare. - Paper is attached to heavy cardstock (pulp paper) giving inherent instability to the cardboard backing - Acidity weakens the cardboard backing causing brittleness, eating away at the emulsions of the photograph causing loss of image and staining. - Black & White photography has been in existence since 1839.
-There are many varieties of printing processes associated with this type of medium.
-The most popular are:
+These photos yellow, and blacks begin to take on a metallic sheen leaving an unsightly glare. - Photo paper attached to cardboard backing creating an acidic environment for the photo.
+Susceptible to mold and mildew and light exposure. - Acidity weakens the cardboard backing causing brittleness, eating at the emulsions of the photograph causing loss of image and staining.

-Salt Prints
+Black & White Salt Prints

 - Exposure to heat and humidity causes these types of photos to stick together or feel sticky to the touch.
-This leads to irreparable damage of the emulsion layer causing image loss. - High humidity can spur mold growth & invite insect damage. - Low humidity can cause photo emulsion layers to shrink making the photo curl and pull away from the paper backing. - Light exposure does less damage to these prints compared to other formats, but they do fade with time.
+This leads to irreparable damage of the emulsion layer causing image loss. - High humidity can spur mold growth & invite insect damage. - Low humidity can cause photo emulsion layers to shrink making the photo curl and pull away from the paper backing. - Light exposure is less of a factor compared to other formats, but they do fade with time.